 The course is comprised of two parts: lecture and breakout.
-Dr. Leslie Kaplan organizes a lecture series, which includes faculty and staff from different departments, such as Biology, Economics, and History.
 After lecture, students head to their breakout groups according to their refugee service projects.
 These breakout groups are led by upperclassmen known as facilitators.
 The facilitators are both acting teachers and student mentors.
 Students choose their service project groups during registration at Orientation.

 (Groups are subject to change each year.)

 Please note that you need to have transportation or partner with a classmate who has transportation, as mentoring is an off campus activity.
 You must have SATURDAY availability – do not sign up for this if you are not available on Saturdays!

 Students will be grouped together and matched with a family who arrived as refugees.
 They will help children with homework, play with the kids, and help them develop their English speaking skills on a weekly basis throughout the semester.
 Students will also help the children learn about and prepare for American holiday celebrations that will be held on UNF’s campus for the refugees.
 For example, the students will help the children make a Halloween costume for a trick or treating event.
 Mentors will also take kids on the bus to the local library.
 Mentors will be required to undergo a background check.
 Mentors will record activities they complete with the families and submit them to the nonprofit partner.